aossama/itworx-workshops/git-scm-lab-101/20-git-commit.md

 ## Protip

 * Each commit is assigned a SHA-1 hash which enables you to refer back to the commit in other commands.

+* To add the modified files to staging area and commit them on one step use the option -a with git commit command.